Home » Mechanical Engineering » Belt Drives: Types, Slip & Creep, V-belts, Advantages & Disadvantages

 slip-of-belt

-When this frictional grip becomes insufficient, there is a possibility of forwarding motion of driver without pulley with it, this is known as the slip in a belt.
+When this frictional grip becomes insufficient, there is a possibility of forwarding motion of the driver without a pulley with it, this is known as the slip in a belt.

 Creep in Belts